 Tolls roughly ¥3,000¥5,000, depending on if you have an ETC card or not.

-Along the Chuo Expressway, the tolls alone will cost around ¥3,000 (ETC), so factoring in the cost of renting a car, gas, and parking, driving is only worth considering if you have a group of four or five people.
+Taking the Chuo Expressway, the tolls alone will cost around ¥3,000 (ETC), so factoring in the cost of renting a car, gas, and parking, driving from Tokyo is only worth considering if you have a group of four or five people.

-This article was a collaborative effort across the Tokyo Cheapo team.
-The post was first published in 2015 by Cal Widdall but has since been updated by several editors.
-We also thank hikers Aimee Gardner and Victor (Frame of Travel) for providing insight into climbing Mount Fuji.
-Last updated in August 2023.
+What you just read was a collaborative effort across the team.
+The article was first written in 2015 by Cal Widdall, but has since been updated by several editors.
+Special thanks to hikers Aimee Gardner and Victor (Frame of Travel) for sharing insights into climbing Mt.
+Fuji.
+Last updated in May, 2024.

 Ask our local experts about Tokyo